-The work Phelps is best known for deepened, as the Nobel committee put it, the profession’s understanding of the relation between short-run and long-run effects of macroeconomic policy.
+The work he is best known for deepened, as the Nobel committee put it, the profession’s understanding of the relation between short-run and long-run effects of macroeconomic policy.

-But that wasn’t good enough for a young man with an open mind and the urge to discover new things.
+“In the area of employment economics there was this idea of wages being really rigid, that’s just the way it is,” he says.
+But that wasn’t good enough for a young man with an open mind and a desire to discover new things.
 So he started his research on the link between employment, wage setting and inflation.

 The human face of economics

 Phelps remembers the battles he had during the early years of his career.
 His research challenged the accepted views of the 1960s and earned him some criticism by those in the profession who didn’t want life-like actors in their economic models.
 What Phelps felt was a more realistic approach to macroeconomics, others dismissed.
-He admits it wasn’t a lot of fun back then.
-But he remained stubborn, he assures with a smile on his face.
+He admits it wasn’t a lot of fun back then but he stayed stubborn.

 How can we revive people’s "innovative spirit"?

-The importance of Phelps’ work is obvious, whether it’s his ideas about employment theory, or the Golden Rule Savings Rate he established on the basis of Robert M. Solow’s research in Growth Theory.
-But he’s not that interested in talking about his major contributions of the past.
-He gets most excited when discussing the things that matter to him today.
+The importance of Phelps’ work is obvious, whether it’s his ideas about employment theory, or the Golden Rule savings rate he established on the basis of Robert Solow’s research in growth theory.
+But what gets him most excited is discussing the things that matter to him today.
 What makes nations prosper?
 Why is there a decline in innovation in most of the Western countries?
 And how can we revive what he calls people’s "innovative spirit"?